-The National Civil Rights Museum, located at the historic Lorraine Motel, will remember the 50th anniversary of Dr. Martin Luther King Jr.'s assassination with a yearlong commemoration from April 4, 2017 to April 4, 2018.
+Join the National Civil Rights Museum in remembering the 50th anniversary of Dr. Martin Luther King Jr.'s assassination with a yearlong commemoration from April 4, 2017 to April 4, 2018.

 Dr. King's legacy stretches far beyond the civil rights movement.
 Despite struggles, oppression, ignorance and violence, Dr. King rose above the fray to fight for humanitarian rights for all people.
 Dr. King and other civil rights activists made a lasting impact utilizing nonviolent protests and a consistent message.